cgerontis/MATT/README.md

 2)GNU Radio Control
 The files in GNU Radio Control are the necessary scripts to have on whatever computer will be running GNU Radio.
-The two files must be placed in the same folder and you must have GNU radio installed in the Ubuntu environment you'll be using.
+The two files must be placed in the same folder and you must have GNU radio companion installed in the Ubuntu environment you'll be using.
 Whatever folder contains these two files will also be automatically filled with the files created at each point during data collection.

 3)Matlab